fisadev/ponytor/README.rst

     monitor('/path/to/monitor.txt', function_to_run_on_change)

-Example: the same as the command line tool usage example
+Example: the same as the command line usage example

 .. code-block:: python